The influence of oscillations on energy estimates for damped wave models with time-dependent propagation speed and dissipation: Introduction

 where the non-negative constants $C_0$ and $C_1$ depend on the data and

 Now we discuss the Cauchy problem \eqref{Cauchy.Prob.Bui} in the case of constant speed of propagation $a(t)\equiv1$.
-Assuming a suitable control of the oscillations in $b=b(t)$, the following classification of damping terms $b(t)u_t$ is proposed in \cite{Wirth.non-eff} and \cite{Wirth.eff.}: \textit{non-effective dissipation, effective dissipation, scattering producing} and \textit{over-damping producing}. \\ Now let us consider the Cauchy problem \eqref{Cauchy.Prob.Bui} with time-dependent propagation speed and dissipation.
+Assuming a suitable control of the oscillations in $b=b(t)$, the following classification of damping terms $b(t)u_t$ is proposed in \cite{Wirth.non-eff} and \cite{Wirth.eff.}: \textit{non-effective dissipation, effective dissipation, scattering producing} and \textit{over-damping producing}.
+Finally, let us consider the Cauchy problem \eqref{Cauchy.Prob.Bui} with time-dependent propagation speed and dissipation.
 In \cite{BuiReiBook} the authors studied the Cauchy problem \eqref{Cauchy.Prob.Bui} assuming a suitable control of the oscillations of $a=a(t)$ and $b=b(t)$.
 They proposed a classification of the damping term $b(t)u_t$ in terms of an increasing speed of propagation $a=a(t)$, given in \cite{Wirth.non-eff} and \cite{Wirth.eff.}.
-For the effective dissipation case the authors proved energy of the solution \eqref{Cauchy.Prob.Bui} the following $L^2-L^2$ energy estimate for all $t>0$:
+For the effective dissipation case, the authors proved the energy of the solution to \eqref{Cauchy.Prob.Bui} satisfies the following $L^2-L^2$ estimate for all $t>0$:

-In this paper we will restrict ourselves to ``effective shape functions'' $\rho=\rho(t)$ in the sense of \cite{BuiReiBook} and \cite{Wirth.eff.}.
-The main goal of this paper is to derive higher order energy estimates for solutions of the Cauchy problem \eqref{Cauchy.Prob.Bui} with coefficients bearing very fast oscillations and effective shape functions.
-For this reason, in order to allow very fast oscillations and to control them we assume that the coefficients $a=a(t)$ and $b=b(t)$ can be represented by the following products:
+The main goal of this paper is to derive higher order energy estimates for solutions of the Cauchy problem \eqref{Cauchy.Prob.Bui} with time-dependent speed of propagation and time-depending damping term both having a time-dependent oscillation term.
+For this reason, we assume that the coefficients $a=a(t)$ and $b=b(t)$ in \eqref{Cauchy.Prob.Bui} can be represented by the following products:

-Here $\la=\la(t)$ and $\rho=\rho(t)$ determine different kinds of non-trivial shape functions and $\om=\om(t)$ determines a bounded oscillating function, having certain very fast oscillations.
+Here the time-dependent functions $\la=\la(t)$, $\rho=\rho(t)$ and $\om=\om(t)$ are smooth and strictly positive functions.
 Thus, in this paper we devote ourselves to the following Cauchy problem: